Ride Morzine mountain bike chalet holidays more information.

 Travel time to and from Geneva is 1 hour and 15 minutes – easy!

 The area is really well signposted so accessing back country single track, cross country/enduro/trail riding is not a problem.
 And with a number of large bike park areas including graded (green – black as per ski pistes) sign posted runs the riding area is massive and easily accessible.
 It’s worked really well over the last number of years and we are very confident you’ll love the riding.
 Even the most experienced Morzine repeat visitors can get that crucial top tip to really make the week.

 We do not offer guided or accompanied rides as UK guiding qualifications are not legally recognised in France.
 We contract out all guiding to a legal French qualified guide (English speaking).
 Most of our guests tend to use the skills training component offered by our partner guides/instructors.
 It works really well and will improve your riding no end, more so than those new carbon bars for sure!

-Excludes; Transfers, lift tickets, bike hire, guiding (all of which we can help arrange) and flights which you can arrange easily out of most UK airports into Geneva.
+Excludes; Transfers, lift tickets, bike hire, guiding (all of which we can help arrange) and flights which you can arrange easily out of most international airports into Geneva.

 We offer B&B stays although to be honest the catered stay is the best value – much cheaper than the cost of eating out each night.

 You must vacate your room by 10am on the morning of departure.
 However, as per arrival, we are happy to store your bag whilst you await transfer pickup.
 You can get a brew and chill in the chalet or go for wander into town.
 Or, go for a ride and get changed after.

 We have off street parking at La Musardiere and a nearby free public car park that is free to use (depending on events in Morzine) at Le Darbon.